najibullahjafari/najibullahjafari/README.md

 - Anything related to React and Redux, HTML, CSS, Python, JavaScript, and problem-solving
 - Playing soccer, chess, and biking
-- VS Code, PyCharm, and Git
+- VS Code, PyCharm, Git and GitHub

 ## 📫 How to Reach Me